Data Protection and Privacy Aspects of PEAs

 A memory-intensive function derives a cryptographic key from the password.

 The content is decrypted with the cryptographic key.

 The program checks whether the content has been manipulated

-File encryption programs like the File Lock PEA encrypt and decrypt files on the device.
-This can be used universally for all files, but it carries some risks.
+File encryption programs like the File Lock PEA encrypt and decrypt files on the device - unlike on-the-fly decryption applications (Calendar Lock PEA,Notebook PEA, Image Lock PEA).
+The files are available in plain text when they have been decrypted.
+This can be used universally for all file types, but it carries some risks.

 It is quite easy for malicious spyware to access files on the hard disk once it has been installed.
 It is significantly more difficult to extract file contents from the random-access memory (RAM).
 Even if it is successful to get to a memory dump and transfer it despite its size - which is much more challenging than copying files from a hard disk - the data in this large bulk is disordered.